agama-project/agama-project.github.io/docs/user/unattended/index.md

 Agama is able to install a system without user interaction.
 The user provides a definition of the system, known as a "profile", that describes how the system should look like (partitioning, networking, software selection, etc.) and Agama takes care of installing the system.
-This approach might sound familiar to AutoYaST users, right?
+This approach might sound familiar to AutoYaST users.

 Agama uses [Jsonnet](https://jsonnet.org/), a superset of JSON, which allows writing readable and concise profiles.
 The example below instructs Agama to install _Tumbleweed_ and create a first user